kamranbekirovyz/versionarte/README.md

 );
 ```

-## 🙌 Handle the status
+## 🙌 Handle the result

 Obtained `VersionarteResult` has 3 parameters:

 - `status`: (VersionarteResult) the status of the app.
 It can be one of the following values:
-    - `VersionarteStatus.appInactive`: the app is inactive, user can't use the app.
+    - `VersionarteStatus.appInactive`: the app is inactive for usage.
-    - `VersionarteStatus.mustUpdate`:  there is a mandatory update, user must update before continuing.
+    - `VersionarteStatus.mustUpdate`:  user must update before continuing.
-    - `VersionarteStatus.shouldUpdate`: there is an optional update, user can continue with and without updating.
+    - `VersionarteStatus.shouldUpdate`: user can continue with and without updating.
-    - `VersionarteStatus.upToDate`: the user is using the latest version.
+    - `VersionarteStatus.upToDate`: the user's version is up to date.
-    - `VersionarteStatus.unknown`: app status is unknown (some error occured while checking status).
+    - `VersionarteStatus.unknown`: status is unknown (some error occured while checking status).
 - `details`: (StorePlatformDetails) Details for the current platform, including messages for when the app is inactive.

-Then, based on `VersionarteStatus` handle the status accordingly:
+Then, based on `status` do the if-else checks:

 ```dart
 if (result == VersionarteResult.appInactive) {